NLPStatClinic/NLPStatClinic.github.io/aboutme.md

 The goal of this page is to help researchers implement statistically valid methods to verify the outcomes of their experiments so that their publications will be meaningful and impactful.
 More details about me can be found [here](https://rtmdrr.github.io).

-This initiative would not have been possible without the idea and help of Ada Wan.
+This initiative was created out of discussions between Ada Wan and myself.
+I would like to thank Ada personally for the intriguing and thought-provoking discussions, for her help, and for her feedback.